-The English language DANGER label shown on page 1 is also on your sprayer.
-If you have painters who do not read English, order one of the following labels to apply to your sprayer.
+The English language DANGER label shown on page 1 and the same label in French are on your sprayer.
+If you have painters who do not read English or French, order one of the following labels to apply to your sprayer.
 The drawing below shows the best placement of these labels for good visibility.
+Order the labels directly from Graco, free of charge.